 Recreation Management and Policy Major: Outdoor Leadership and Management Option (B.S.)

-Outdoor Leadership and Management students rock climbing
+UNH Recreation Management and Policy Major Outdoor Leadership and Management Option students rock climbing

 Ranked as one of Money Magazine’s “10 best colleges for people who love the great outdoors,” UNH is the northeast’s premier academic setting for students pursuing careers in the booming outdoor industry.
 The outdoor leadership and management program at UNH is the oldest continually accredited outdoor leadership major in the country, with an excellent reputation and prominent alumni working in every aspect of the Outdoor Industry.